conda/conda-index/docs/postgresql.md

 database file per subdirectory, in PostgreSQL all subdirectories are stored in the same database. `conda_index` creates a random prefix in `[DIR]/.cache/cache.json` to differentiate this channel from any others that may be stored in the same PostgreSQL database.
-Each package name is stored as e.g.
-`<prefix>/<subdir>/<package>.conda` in a single database.
+Each package name is stored with the format `<prefix>/<subdir>/<package>.conda` in a single database.

 Advanced users can use the CLI or the API to run `conda_index` on a partial